-Pausanius was a 2nd century CE writer who traveled extensively, taking notes on points of interest, and recorded his travels in `guide books' which could be used by tourists visiting the sites described.
-Born in Lydia, in Asia Minor (present day Turkey) Pausanius traveled to Macedonia, Jerusalem, Egypt and Rome and wrote of seeing the ruins of the city of Troy (an important passage for later archaeologists, most notably Heinrich Schliemann, seeking to prove Troy was more than a myth).
-He is best known for his ten-volume work, Description of Greece, in which he records, in great detail, his travels through the country, city-by-city.
-Pausanius' precision in detailing the statues, monuments, temples and buildings of ancient Greece is fascinating in its exactitude in that those buildings and monuments still extant fit his descriptions perfectly; because of this it may be assumed that those buildings which he describes which no longer exist were, also, just as he recorded them.
+Pausanius' precision in detailing the statues, monuments, temples, and buildings of ancient Greece is fascinating in its exactitude in that those buildings and monuments still extant fit his descriptions perfectly; because of this, it may be assumed that those buildings which he describes which no longer exist were, also, just as he recorded them.
 Pausanius, therefore, remains one of the most important writers of antiquity, providing modern-day readers with an invaluable guide to ancient cities in Greece.

 In the following passages, from his Description of Greece, Pausanius leads a reader on a walk from the Port of Piraeus, through Athens, up to the Acropolis, noting interesting statues and bits of history along the way.
-Any reader who has walked this same route in the modern day will recognize it from Pausanius' description of almost 2,000 years ago:
+Any reader who has walked this same route in the modern day will recognize it from Pausanius' description of almost 2,000 years ago.
+The translation is by scholar W.H.S.
+Jones from his Pausanius' Description of Greece.

 [1.1.1] On the Greek mainland facing the Cyclades Islands and the Aegean Sea the Sunium promontory stands out from the Attic land.
 When you have rounded the promontory you see a harbor and a temple to Athena of Sunium on the peak of the promontory.
 Farther on is Laurium, where once the Athenians had silver mines, and a small uninhabited island called the Island of Patroclus.
 For a fortification was built on it and a palisade constructed by Patroclus, who was admiral in command of the Egyptian men-of-war sent by Ptolemy, son of Ptolemy, son of Lagus, to help the Athenians, when Antigonus, son of Demetrius, was ravaging their country, which he had invaded with an army, and at the same time was blockading them by sea with a fleet.